xebia/aws-iac-analyzer/README.md

 3. Access your deployed application using the URL from the CloudFormation outputs (or your CNAME or Alias pointing to the ALB)

+#### Troubleshooting

+If you encounter issues during deployment, you can check the deployment logs in CloudWatch:

+- Log Group: `iac-deployment-logs-<region>-<unique-id>`
+  - This log group contains all deployment steps and actions
+  - Log Stream `{instance_id}-user-data`: Contains deployment instance initialization and setup logs
+  - Log Stream `{instance_id}-deploy`: Contains the complete Well-Architected IaC Analyzer deployment logs

+You can also find a direct link to these logs in the Outputs tab of your CloudFormation deployment stack.

 ### Option 2: Using a Deployment Script

 <details>